Likitha334/My-first-project/README.md

 This repository contains SQL practice files created as part of my learning journey in SQL and Data Science.
 The queries cover fundamental SQL concepts used in data analysis.

+This repository covers SQL from basics to advanced concepts.

 ### Topics Covered

-- Create Database and Tables
-- Insert and Select queries
-- Filtering using WHERE
-- Sorting using ORDER BY
+- DDL & DML
+- WHERE, LIKE, IN
-- Aggregate functions (COUNT, SUM, AVG, MIN, MAX)
+- Aggregate functions
-- GROUP BY and HAVING
+- GROUP BY & HAVING
-- Update and Delete statements
-- ALTER and DROP table operations

- ### Files
+- JOINS
+- Subqueries
+- Constraints
-- sql_practice.sql
+- Views & Indexes

+## Database
+MySQL (Compatible with most SQL DBs)

 ### Author
 - Likitha.U